đź“•

 Data Disciplines in Companies

 • Data professionals carry out significant work before data can be fully utilized.
-Data-related jobs require deep skills and knowledge in computing, mathematics (probabilities, statistics
+Data-related jobs require deep skills and knowledge in computing, mathematics (probabilities, statistics…), marketing, and finance.

 • Let’s start with the Data Scientist.
 This is a data analysis expert with both technical and scientific skills to solve complex data-related problems.
 A Data Scientist is a blend of mathematician, statistician, and programmer.
 Their role is to build scientific models (algorithms) to make data usable and valuable.